Missed Miscarriage

 by Mara Kawka

-A missed abortion means that a pregnancy stops developing in the early months, even though the body may not realize it right away.
+A missed miscarriage means that a pregnancy stops developing in the early months, even though the body may not realize it right away.

 About one in three women experiences a miscarriage in their lifetime.
 The reasons are often unclear.